Law (final year entry)

 You’ll graduate ready to launch your career - as a future barrister, solicitor or in a non-legal profession.
 Take a look at our Routes to Legal Qualification page, that show you the paths into a legal career.

-You’ll be confident in communicating legal knowledge.
-And you’ll be an expert in areas like research, analysis and influencing, which are all sought-after employment skills.
+You’ll be confident in communicating legal knowledge and be an expert in areas like research, analysis and influencing, which are all sought-after employment skills.

 You’ll graduate fully equipped to progress to the next stage of your career - and ready to take on professional practice courses like the Bar Course for barristers.
 You’ll also have a strong foundation of legal knowledge from which you can move on to prepare for the Solicitors’ Qualifying Exam (SQE).